Doyle Overton Hickey

 Doyle Overton Hickey (July 27, 1892 – October 20, 1961) was an officer in the United States Army who served in World War I, World War II and the Korean War, finishing his military career as a lieutenant general.

 Early life

-Hickey was born in Rector, Arkansas on July 27, 1892, the son of John B. and Genie (Crews) Hickey.
+Hickey was born in Rector, Arkansas, on July 27, 1892, the son of John B. and Genie (Crews) Hickey.
 Hickey was educated in Camden, and graduated from Camden High School in 1909.
-He was a 1903 graduate of Hendrix College, after which studied law with a local attorney.
-Hickey worked at a Memphis, Tennessee lumber company until deciding to enlist for World War I.
+He was a 1913 graduate of Hendrix College, after which he studied law with a local attorney.
+Hickey worked at a Memphis, Tennessee, lumber company until deciding to enlist for World War I.

 World War I

 He joined the Army, attended Officer Candidate School at Leon Springs, Texas, and in 1917 was commissioned as a second lieutenant in the Artillery.
 Hickey was assigned to the 31st Infantry Division and served in France until the end of the war.

 Post-World War I

-After the war, Hickey continued his Army career, attending the Field Artillery School at Fort Sill, Oklahoma and graduating from the Command and General Staff College at Fort Leavenworth, Kansas in 1936.
+After the war, Hickey continued his Army career, attending the Field Artillery School at Fort Sill, Oklahoma and graduating from the Command and General Staff College at Fort Leavenworth, Kansas, in 1936.
 In the early 1930s, he served with the 7th Field Artillery Regiment at Madison Barracks, New York, afterwards being assigned to duty as Director of the United States Park Police in Washington, D.C.
 From 1938 to 1940, he served in the Philippines, and from 1940 to 1941 he commanded the 9th Infantry Regiment at Fort Bragg, North Carolina.
 In 1941, he was assigned as executive officer of the Field Artillery Replacement Center.